• Skip to primary navigation

 How Long Do Stuffed Mushrooms Last In The Fridge?

-These Spinach Artichoke Stuffed Mushrooms will last 2-4 days stored in an airtight container in the fridge.
-Allow them to cool completely before placing them in the fridge for storage.
+These Spinach Artichoke Stuffed Mushrooms should last 1-2 days stored in an airtight container in the refrigerator.

 Love appetizers?
 Check out these recipes!